dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-vsc.md

 ## Add a model class

-A model is an object that represents the data in your application.
+A model is an object representing the data in your app.
 In this case, the only model is a to-do item.

 Add a folder named *Models*.
 You can put model classes anywhere in your project, but the *Models* folder is used by convention.